Homelessness in Australia: The Cost of Youth Homelessness in Australia

 The Cost of Youth Homelessness in Australia was a longitudinal research study involving three survey waves of 298 young homeless Australians (aged between 15 and 24) and 96 unemployed and disadvantaged youth.
 The project was funded by the Australian Research Council with industry partners the Salvation Army, Anglicare and Mission Australia.
 Data collection was undertaken between 2012 and 2015 across Australia.
 Importantly the project found that over one-third of the homeless youth surveyed reported domestic violence had occurred prior to leaving home and nearly two-thirds had been in some form of out of home (state) care by the time they had turned 18.
 Half of the homeless youth surveyed reported they had been diagnosed with some form of mental health issue and that they were much more likely to have come into contact with the criminal justice system than the general population and similarly disadvantaged youth.

 Centre for Social Impact

-The Centre for Social Impact's research sits on the bedrock of leading universities.
-They develop and bring together knowledge to understand current social challenges and opportunities to create a better world.
-Working ethically and with rigour, across disciplines and by ensuring people, community and organisations are central.
+The Centre for Social Impact conducts research based at several Australian universities, focused on understanding social challenges and opportunities..
 The focus over the next five years will be on reducing social inequality and understanding and addressing key complex social problems.